-The Environment Agency has been working with Defra to find ways to improve the ability to limit or prevent deterioration in water body status and secure improvements to water body status.
+The Environment Agency has been working with Defra and the Welsh Assembly Government to find ways to improve the ability to limit or prevent deterioration in water body status and secure improvements to water body status.
 Several proposals were included in Defra consultations on the draft Flood and Water Management Bill (April 2009) and Water Protection Zones (December 2008).
 A summary of these is provided in table F.13 below.